blackbird71SR/Hello-World/README.md

 - [x] **Swift**

 Swift is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc. for iOS, macOS, watchOS, tvOS, and Linux.
 Swift is designed to work with Apple's Cocoa and Cocoa Touch frameworks and the large body of existing Objective-C code written for Apple products.

+- [x] TI-BASIC (TI-83/84)

+TI-BASIC is the official[1] name of a BASIC-like language built into Texas Instruments (TI)'s graphing calculators, including the TI-83 series, TI-84 Plus series, TI-89 series, TI-92 series (including Voyage 200), TI-73, and TI-Nspire.
+TI rarely refers to the language by name, but the name TI-BASIC has been used in some developer documentation.[2][3]

 - [x] **Tool Comman Language(TCL)**